What are youth hostels?

-What can I expect when I stay with SYHA?
+What can I expect when I stay with Hostelling Scotland?

-Wherever you stay within the SYHA Hostelling Scotland network, you can expect a warm welcome as standard.
-All our youth hostels provide self-catering facilities, traditional multi-share rooms and comfortable lounges.
-Many of our properties also offer private and family rooms, often with en-suite facilities.
+Wherever you stay within the Hostelling Scotland network, you can expect a warm welcome as standard.
+All our youth hostels provide self-catering facilities, shared, private or family rooms (often with en-suite facilities) and comfortable lounges.

 All of our youth hostels are quality-assured and graded by VisitScotland